FreeRTOS/corePKCS11/README.md

 # Purpose

-The purpose of this library is to provide a PKCS #11 implementation that allows for rapid prototyping and developing.
+The purpose of this library is to provide a PKCS #11 implementation that allows for rapid prototyping and development.
 Once a secure cryptoprocessor is selected, this library must be replaced with a PKCS #11 implementation that abstracts said cryptoprocessor.

 Since the PKCS #11 interface is defined as part of the PKCS #11 [specification](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html) replacing this library with another implementation